Skip to main content

 Building on my interest in agency and environmental movements, my second project focused on how Chinese people lived with toxic pollution by bargaining with their toxic heritage and coping through unnoticing.
 While these strategies highlight the lack of solidarity in the face of environmental injustice, they also foreground the creative and life-affirming ways people in the Global South adapt to the Anthropocene.
 (This research was part of the ERC-funded project 'Toxic Expertise: Environmental Justice and the Global Petrochemical Industry,' Grant Agreement No. 639583).

-In addition to my work on environmentalism, I have a sustained interest in health, healing, ethnomedicine, and medical pluralism.
-Prior to my PhD, I worked as a public health researcher and medical translator within the NHS.
-I have also researched how colonial legacies shape the research and writing of Macau's medical histories, how these histories are leveraged to serve contemporary political agendas, as well as nationalism and the legitimacy of Traditional Chinese Medicine in postcolonial Macau.
+In addition to my work on environmentalism, I have a sustained interest in health, healing, ethnomedicine, medical pluralism, and medical education.
+I have researched how colonial legacies shape the research and writing of Macau's medical histories, how these histories are leveraged to serve contemporary political agendas, as well as nationalism and the legitimacy of Traditional Chinese Medicine in postcolonial Macau.

 At Durham, I teach modules on the Anthropocene, Critical Global Health, Planetary Health, and Social Movements in the Department of Anthropology.
-I was a finalist for two teaching awards in 2024: 'Outstanding Contribution to Teaching and Learning' and 'Inspirational Educator'.
+I was a finalist for two teaching awards in 2024: "Outstanding Contribution to Teaching and Learning" and "Inspirational Educator."
 In 2025, I was elected as a RE:PLAY Fellow.
 RE:PLAY is a three-year ESRC-funded project that aims to explore how playful approaches to teaching and learning are currently being used in UK higher education.

 I received my DPhil in Anthropology from the University of Oxford and was awarded a Landhaus Fellowship at the Rachel Carson Center in Germany in 2023.
 Prior to Durham, I had worked at the University of Macau and Warwick University.